 She shrugged a shoulder.
 "Thanks.
 You might want to pull whatever you're putting him in around so you can just dump him.
 I'll get you a bag."

-Juice watched her head back into towards the car, once again noticing the confident swing of her hips as she walked.
+Juice watched her head back towards the van, once again noticing the confident swing of her hips and round ass as she walked.
 "Cool chick," he said, turning to look at Jax and Chibs.
 "Weird, but cool."

-"She's got nice tits too," Chibs put in with a smirk.
+"She's got nice tits too," Chibs put in with a knowing smirk.
 "You interested, Juicy boy?"

 He grinned in response, nodding his head.
 "A little bit," he admitted shamelessly.
 "You gotta admit she's hot."